 SAN FRANCISCO — Two Native American tribes on April 23 filed a joint brief in the Ninth Circuit U.S. Court of Appeals contending that a district court is “properly situated to consider mootness” as well as vacatur and, therefore, a lawsuit against the Trump administration concerning the Keystone XL pipeline should be remanded for further consideration (Indigenous Environmental Network, et al. v.
 U.S. Department of State, et al., No. 18-36068, 9th Cir.).

-CHARLESTON, S.C. — A federal judge in South Carolina on Jan.
-18, pursuant to the All Writs Act (AWA), enjoined federal government agencies from taking action to approve permits related to applications for oil and gas surveys pertaining to potential offshore drilling in the Atlantic Ocean (South Carolina Coastal Conservation League, et al. v.
+CHARLESTON, S.C. — Three towns filed an amicus curiae brief in South Carolina federal court on April 23 arguing that seismic air-gun testing used for oil and gas surveys pertaining to potential offshore drilling in the Atlantic Ocean “has known deleterious impacts” on marine wildlife and would damage the local economies of coastal towns (South Carolina Coastal Conservation League, et al. v.
 Wilbur Ross, No. 18-3326, D. S.C.).

 SAN FRANCISCO — The U.S. Government on April 8 filed a brief in the Ninth Circuit U.S. Court of Appeals arguing that it should remand for dismissal as moot a lawsuit brought by Native American tribes who contend that the construction of the Keystone XL Pipeline would threaten their land and water because it would transport hydraulically fractured oil (Indigenous Environmental Network, et al. v.
 U.S. Department of State, et al., No. 18-36068, 9th Cir.).